 Iwatayama Monkey Park

-In this way the macaques know that they will be fed from one area, meaning they won’t seek food from bystanders in other places.
+In this way the macaques know that they will be fed from one specific place, meaning they won’t seek food from bystanders in other areas.
 Obviously there’s no guarantee you’ll avoid attention from them, though.
-At one point, an adorable baby macaque grabbed onto an American lady’s leg with earnest.
-See above right!
+At one point during our visit, a baby macaque grabbed onto a lady’s leg with earnest.

 I’d love to hear your thoughts.
 Have you visited Kyoto before?
 What were your highlights?